hongseok-yang/probprog20/README.md

 #### [March 14] Project group.

 The group project is an important part of this course.
-Find your project partners by 13 March 2019, and inform all of Hongseok, Daeseok, and Kwonsoo by email.
+Find your project partners by 30 March 2020 (Monday), and inform all of Hongseok, Daeseok, and Kwonsoo by email by the midnight of 30 March 2020.
 Each group should consist of 1-3 students.
+(We allow a group of one student because of the special circumstance of moving a large amount of course activities online this year.)

 #### [March 8] Honour code.